LIHI Certificate #77 - Winooski 8 Project, Vermont

 Dams have existed on the Winooski River from as early as the 18th century.
 Along with natural barriers, upstream fish passage has been prevented via these dams long before the construction of the project.
 Consultation with the VDEC and VDFW found that there are no historic records of migratory fish ever moving so far upstream in the watershed, thus no passage prescriptions have been requested.
 The existence of the dam does represent a barrier to resident fish species, specifically rainbow and brown trout.
 These species were introduced in the late 1800s from the West Coast and Europe respectively.

 The project lands consist of less than 10 acres, including the project impoundment.
 Occupying around 2 miles of shoreline along the Winooski River, the project is located in a developed area with no lands of significant ecological value.
 The project is surrounded by U.S. Route 2 and commercial buildings.

 In review of public records as well as consultation with resource agencies on threatened and endangered species, Northern long-eared bat and Eastern pearlshell mussel may be present.
-There are no records of Northern long-eared bats within 1 mile of the Project, so operations are unlikely to affect the bat species.
+There are no records of Northern long-eared bats within 1 mile of the Project, so operations are unlikely to affect the species.
 A mussel study was conducted, and the project operates under a mussel relocation plan for periods of impoundment drawdown.

 No cultural or historic resources exist in the project area.